deniskrumko/mold/README.md

 ### Sections

-Sections allows content to be rendered in specific parts of the layout.
+Sections allow content to be rendered in specific parts of the layout.
 They are defined within views with the `define` block.

-The default template includes the `head` section.
+The default template includes the `head` section for inserting content into the `<head>` tag.

 ```html
 {{define "scripts"}}